Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Run the .exe file.
 Install .NET Desktop Runtime if prompted.

-In the Arrival Printer App, the Options > Printer & Paper size menu
+In the Arrival Printer App, the Options > Printer & Paper size menu, enter the following event details and printer details:

-Event ID - see the arrival page in the backoffice
+Event ID - see the arrival page in the back office.

-Arrival Password - see the arrival page in the backoffice
+Arrival Password - see the arrival page in the back office.

 Printer ID - Choose a unique number to identify this printer in the event.

-Printer - In the Printer dropdown menu, Choose your physical printer.
+Printer - In the Printer dropdown menu, choose your physical printer.

 Badge Size - Set the badge size.